JustToThePoint English Website Version

 Community

 Ollama is a lightweight, privacy-focused platform that lets you run large language models (LLMs) locally on your own machine —no cloud dependency or costly monthly subscriptions required.
-It’s designed to make working with models like Llama 3, DeepSeek, Gemma, and others as simple as running a command in your terminal.
+It makes using models like Llama 3, DeepSeek, Gemma, and others as simple as running a terminal command.

-This is the second article in our three-part series about Complete Windows AI Dev Setup: WSL 2, Docker Desktop, Python & Ollama and is a continuation of the first one, so if you haven’t taken a look at it yet, I recommend you read it first and come back.
+This is the second article in our three-part series Complete Windows AI Dev Setup: WSL 2, Docker Desktop, Python & Ollama.
+If you haven’t read part 1 yet, go read it first and come back here.

 AI Chatbot